morgancollado/morgancollado.github.io/_posts/2020-06-24-plantopedia_your_plant_guide_when_you_need_it.markdown

 Finally, I used a ruby gem Colorize to make the interface more readable.
 With my spouse's design acumen, we were able to select colors for each string that made it really pop and easy to read.

 I learned so much about the separation of concerns and how to write clean, dry code from this project.
 I also learned just how critical collaboration is in software development.
-I would not have been able to build this alone without the support of my instructor, classmates or my spouse.
+I would not have been able to build this alone without the support of my spouse, instructor or classmates.
 I look forward to collaborating with them further to build bigger and better projects in the future.